-In order to design and implement a project that will replicate good practices and ensure sustainability of the local integration scheme in Mexico, a comprehensive mapping of existing programmes, capacities and needs of state and municipal-level Ministries of Labour, including the National Employment Service, is required - both in southern Mexico as well as in local integration zones.
+In order to design and implement a project that will replicate good practices and ensure sustainability of the local integration scheme in Mexico, a comprehensive mapping of social protection mechanisms, capacities and needs of state and municipal-level Ministries of Social Development, Ministries of Health and other actors, is required - both in southern Mexico as well as in local integration zones.
 These integration zones might include - though are not limited to - Saltillo, Coahuila; Guadalajara, Jalisco; Monterrey, Nuevo León; Tijuana, Baja California; Cancún, Quintana Roo and Aguascalientes, which have been identified as opportunity areas due to the refugee and migrant population present and/or the educational or labour opportunities that may exist.